 Practice speaking well.
 If you pause with “uhs” and “ums” a lot, then pause before you speak.
 There’s a whole science behind your speech patterns, and linguistic habits can be hard to break.
-You don’t want to be judged as inept simply because it takes you awhile to organize a verbal sentence.
+You don’t want to judge as inept simply because it takes you a while to organize a verbal sentence.
 In that regard, don’t be afraid to be quiet for a minute.
 Pause.
 Think.
 Organize.
 And then respond.
 If your response is communicated clearly, you’ll come off better than if you ramble or talk in circles.

 Additionally, it’s often said that people who talk fast “come off” as more intelligent.
 Unless you talk fast naturally, avoid doing this.
 You don’t want to be redundant, you want to answer the questions to the best of your ability.